 I am a Yale student.
 Do I have health care coverage when I am away from campus (school breaks, weekend trips, summer vacations, semesters abroad and so on) during the regular academic year?

-If you have taken Yale Health Hospitalization/Specialty Coverage, you are covered outside of Connecticut for emergency care, Acute Care and pre-authorized short-term follow-up care.
+If you have taken Yale Health Hospitalization/Specialty Care coverage, you are covered outside of Connecticut for emergency care, Acute Care and pre-authorized short-term follow-up care.
 Please see the Terms of Coverage section of the Student Handbook for details.
 If you have alternate insurance, you should check the specifics of that insurance.

 I am a student and am planning on travelling out of the country.
 What do I need to do to prepare?

 You should call Travel Medicine 6-8 weeks before you depart, as many immunizations are given in a series over time.
 The Travel Medicine Department is a fee-for-service department and their fees are not covered.

 I am a student.
 How do I obtain prescription refills while I am away?